Humans-Machines/styleguide/git/README.md

 # Guidelines for working with GIT

-These guidelines should help you and us to work together on certain projects.
+These guidelines should help you and us to work together on cool projects.

 Some parts of these guidelines are inspired by two great articles: [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) and [A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/)